anmolguptacse/lenet5-depthwise-separable-convolution/README.md

 ## 🎯 Problem Statement

 ### **Academic Assignment Context**
-This project was developed as part of a machine learning systems course assignment to analyze computational efficiency in convolutional neural networks.
+This project was developed as part of a system for Machine learning course assignment to analyze computational efficiency in convolutional neural networks.

 ### **Specific Objectives:**
 1. **Implement LeNet-5** using PyTorch and train on MNIST dataset